kitian616/jekyll-TeXt-theme/case-study.md

 We had two options to send management data to the Linking Client: use the Linking Client Scripts to poll the Monitoring Service for new management data or have the Monitoring Service push modification notifications to the Linking Client.

-The first option used a cron job to have a Linking Client Script repeatedly poll the Monitoring Service API for new cron job data.
+The first option, polling, used a cron job to repeatedly send requests to the Monitoring Service's API for new job data.

-We opted for the second option and built out the Listening Service.
+We opted for the second option, the Monitoring Service pushing data only when available, and built out the Listening Service.

 The downside of this decision was that we needed to add additional infrastructure on each remote server.
 On the other hand, frequent polling suffers from potential delays and increased server load.
 The Listening Client approach offers faster updates from UI to crontab and minimal network load.